Facets-cloud/Readme-Documentation/docs/Features and Guides/environment/overriding-resources-in-a-cluster.md

 **Note:** Any changes made to the overridden configuration will only take effect after the next release.

 You have successfully overridden the Resource for an Environment.

+## Resource Overrides Delete

+Users might want to **delete overridden value of a field across environments** and set it to default or **delete all the overrides of a particular environment**.

+* In any such cases, users can go to "Overrides Summary" tab present in the resource side-pane and select the overrides that they want to delete.
+* Once **deleted, the values will be set to the default blueprint value** of that field.